Bene Gesserit: Breeding program

-In Dune, the Bene Gesserit breeding scheme is, in theory, to have come to full fruition from the union of an Atreides daughter (planned to be born of the Bene Gesserit Lady Jessica and the Duke Leto Atreides) and Feyd-Rautha Harkonnen, nephew of the Baron Vladimir Harkonnen (himself secretly the natural father of the Lady Jessica).
-This plan is disrupted when Jessica chooses to conceive an Atreides son rather than the daughter she had been ordered to produce.
-This son, Paul Atreides, later proves to be the Kwisatz Haderach, born a generation early.
-Political intrigue results in Paul's rise to power as Emperor of the Known Universe, secured by his stranglehold on the melange supply.
+In Dune, the millennia-old Bene Gesserit breeding scheme is, in theory, to have come at long last to full fruition in another generation by means of the union of an Atreides daughter (planned to be born of the Bene Gesserit Lady Jessica and the Duke Leto Atreides) with Feyd-Rautha Harkonnen, a nephew of the Baron Vladimir Harkonnen (himself secretly the spawning father of Lady Jessica).
+This entire plan is disrupted when Jessica chooses instead to conceive the male heir for which her Duke so wishes rather than the daughter that the plan had ordered her to produce.

+This surprise son, Paul Atreides, is the apt pupil of tutelage in many excellent schools of training, most of all in his mother's own Bene Gesserit ways, and he eventually proves himself indeed to be the Kwisatz Haderach, although unexpected in his characteristics and born a generation earlier than planned.
+The ruination of House Atreides after their move to Arrakis actually positions the refugee Paul to assume the position of prophesied messiah among the indomitable native population of the deadly desert planet: the secretive Fremen.
+Political intrigue, religious belief, and Paul's character and his uniting of great powers within himself, all result in his further assumption of the throne of the Emperor of the Known Universe, secured by his peerless Fremen armies and by, most of all, his complete control over the melange supply.

 A decade later, in Dune Messiah, the Bene Gesserit are frustrated to be at the mercy of their own creation, but a conspiracy to remove Paul from power fails.
 He realizes, however, that while prescience grants knowledge, absolute control of outcomes is not possible due to interference patterns caused by their own actions.
 Despising the religion that has risen up around him and seeing where it will lead, Paul walks into the desert seeking death in hopes that he can change the course of the future.

-Paul's son Leto II is also a Kwisatz Haderach; seeing the same future, Leto decides to do what his father could not.
-He takes control of both the empire and the Bene Gesserit breeding program in Children of Dune, and begins his own transformation into a human-sandworm hybrid to give himself the time he needs for his Golden Path to be fully realized.
+Paul's son Leto II is also a Kwisatz Haderach; seeing the same future, Leto decides to do what his father could not bring himself to do: he takes control of both the empire and the Bene Gesserit breeding program in Children of Dune, and begins his own transformation into a human-sandworm hybrid to give himself the time he needs for his Golden Path to be fully realized.

 Thirty-five hundred years later, his breeding plan produces Siona Atreides, the first in a line of humans who are able to disappear from prescient sight, and Leto allows himself to be assassinated.
 After 1,500 more years (as chronicled in Heretics of Dune and Chapterhouse Dune), the Bene Gesserit have restored their breeding program.
 However, they are too terrified of the consequences of producing another Kwisatz Haderach, so instead breed for special individuals of great talent and usefulness in order to amplify certain human characteristics and preserve them.
 Now aware of Leto's Golden Path, the Bene Gesserit widen their goals of advancing humanity and saving it from extinction.